SammyGbabs/FaunaPulse-Capstone-Project/README.md

 * **SHT30 Sensor Probe** – Soil Temperature and Humidity
 * **Capacitive Analog Sensor** – Soil Moisture

-All data is securely transmitted to a cloud backend (e.g., **Supabase** or **Firebase**) and displayed in a **user-friendly mobile app**.
+All data is securely transmitted to a cloud backend (**Supabase**) and displayed in a **user-friendly mobile app**.
 When critical conditions are detected (e.g., low fauna activity, poor moisture), **real-time alerts** are triggered via email and in-app notifications.
 FaunaPulse enables proactive soil health management and ecological sustainability.

 ---